-For example, in Berlin, almost all children walk to school.
+In Berlin, almost all children walk to school.
 Alone.
 They use sharp knives to cut their own food and most of them fall asleep in their own beds, by themselves.
 Most German children are allowed to play outside unsupervised and they ride their bikes from point A to point B, even when it’s a distance of several miles.

 At her daughter’s preschool, Zaske is informed that no bathing suit will be required for swim class because all the children go naked in the water.
 These same children, all age four, are also invited to a parent-free sleepover at the school.

-These anecdotes are compelling, of course, because it’s such a departure from the way things are done in North America, where children’s play is structured, supervised and parsed into “dates”; where extra-curricular activities are mercilessly competitive and children are ferried to and fro in cars because transportation via automobile is safer and faster than walking.
+These anecdotes are compelling, of course, because it’s such a departure from the way things are done in (pre-pandemic) North America, where children’s play is structured, supervised, and parsed into “dates”; where extra-curricular activities are mercilessly competitive and children are ferried to and fro in cars because transportation via automobile is safer and faster than walking.

 It would be easy to think of German parenting as being way too hands-off, even dangerously so.
 But the critical point that must be made is that German parents care deeply about their children.
 What we might consider “bad parenting” is actually a relentless desire to raise capable, self-reliant and self-directed adults.